mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 Workers receive messages from their `onmessage` handler.
 The object we passed to `postMessage` arrives on `event.data` passed to the `onmessage` handler on the worker.
 The code above declares a `type: 'main'` in the object it passes to the worker.
+This object has no meaning to the browser.
+It's entirely for our own usage.
 We'll make a handler that based on `type` calls a different function in the worker.
 Then we can add functions as needed and easily call them from the main page.